 You cannot legally operate as a tour business without proper paperwork and licensing, so be sure that you are following the guidelines here as well as any local or state regulations for starting this type of business in your community.
 Getting the business filing right is far more important than anything else in the process, after all.

 Your best option here, as with any startup, is to consult a legal professional who can advise on how to structure and set up your new business so that everything is done in accordance with the law.
 They’ll be able to offer all kinds of insight and advice, and as a bonus, you can keep them on retainer to handle any legal needs related to your boat charter business in the future.

+If you don’t have a boat, you might be eligible for a business loan or business credit without a personal guarantee.
 Tip: Use our boat loan calculator to estimate the cost of buying a boat.

 The Boat: Lease vs. Buy and More

 One of the first questions on your list should be whether you’re going to lease or buy a boat outright.
 Leasing affords you the chance to let someone else handle maintenance and repairs, but when you own your vessel, you’ll have a lot more freedom as to what you can do with it.
 Compare these options carefully to determine what’s right for your needs.